zozs/a-wild-button-appears/README.md

 environmental variables in your shell, or put them in a `.env` file in the same folder as `wildbutton.js`.

+ * `PORT`: Port for HTTP server to listen on
+ * PostgreSQL environmental variables to connect to the database.
+See https://www.postgresql.org/docs/9.1/libpq-envars.html for possible variables.
+   * Examples:
+   * `PGHOST`: PostgreSQL hostname
+   * `PGUSER`: PostgreSQL username
+   * `PGPASSWORD`: PostgreSQL password
+   * `PGDATABASE`: PostgreSQL database

+The following information is also required.

  * `ALLOW_MANUAL_ANNOUNCE`: Set to `yes` to allow manual announcement of button (good for testing)
  * `SLACK_ACCESS_TOKEN`: The app token
  * `SLACK_SIGNING_SECRET`: Signing secret to verify that the requests comes from Slack
- * `PORT`: Port for HTTP server to listen on
  * `ANNOUNCE_CHANNEL`: Channel ID (e.g. C12345678) in which to post the button.
- * `DATA`: path to json-file where statistics are stored.

 ### Running